Neonatal care in hospital

 - they are waiting for, or recovering from, complex surgery

 Contact with your baby

 The environment of the unit may seem strange and confusing, especially if your baby is in an incubator or on a breathing machine.
 There may also be tubes and wires attached to their face and body.
-Ask the nurse to explain what everything is for and to show you how you can be involved with your baby's care.
+Ask the nurse to explain what everything is for and to show you how you can be involved in your baby's care.
 Once your baby is stable, you will be able to hold him or her.
 The nurses will show you how to do this and your baby will benefit greatly from physical contact with you.

-Breast milk has particular benefits, especially for sick or premature babies, as it is enriched with fats and minerals.
+Breast milk has particular benefits, especially for sick or premature babies, as it is enriched with proteins (notably antibodies), fats and minerals.
 If your baby is unable to have your breast milk to begin with, it can be frozen and given to them when they are ready.
 When you go home, you can express milk for the nurses to give while you are away.
 There is no need to worry about the quantity or quality of your milk.
 Some mothers find that providing breast milk makes them feel that they are doing something positive for their baby.